 What you're entitled to as an employee:

 - Fair pay

-You’re guaranteed the right to earn at least the federal minimum of $7.25 an hour ($2.13 an hour for tipped employees).
-Many states — including California, Florida, Illinois and New York — impose higher minimum wages than the federal standard.
-Employers aren’t allowed to deduct money for uniforms or other expenses that would push your pay below the minimum wage.
+You're guaranteed the right to earn at least the federal minimum of $7.25 an hour ($2.13 an hour for tipped employees).
+Many states — including California, Massachusetts, and Washington — impose higher minimum wages than the federal standard.
+Employers aren't allowed to deduct money for uniforms or other expenses that would push your pay below the minimum wage.
 One important caveat: It is legal for employers to offer unpaid internships.

 If you work more than 40 hours a week, your employer is required to pay you at least time and a half.
 Some states have their own rules on overtime pay.